Form of Corporate Governance

 Outside Director's Interview

-This Committee determines the details of any proposals concerning the election and dismissal of Directors to be submitted to general meetings of shareholders based on determined standards relating to personality, insight, expertise and experience in corporate management, independence and others.
+This Committee determines the details of any proposals concerning the election and dismissal of Directors to be submitted to general meetings of shareholders based on determined standards relating to personality, insight, ethics, expertise and experience in corporate management independence and others.

-The current members of this Committee are: Nobuyuki Koga, a Director not concurrently serving as an Executive Officer, and Outside Directors Takao Kusakari and Hiroshi Kimura.
-This Committee is chaired by Nobuyuki Koga.
+The current members of this Committee are: Outside Directors Kazuhiko Ishimura and Takahisa Takahara, and Koji Nagai, a Director not concurrently serving as an Executive Officer.
+This Committee is chaired by Kazuhiko Ishimura.

 This Committee (i) audits the execution by the Directors and Executive Officers of their duties and the preparation of audit reports and (ii) determines the details of proposals concerning the election, dismissal, and non-reappointment of the independent auditors to be submitted to general meetings of shareholders.

-The current members of the Committee are: Outside Directors Noriaki Shimazaki, Toshinori Kanemoto, Mari Sono, and a Director not concurrently serving as an Executive Officer and a full-time member, Hisato Miyashita.
+The current members of the Committee are: Outside Directors Noriaki Shimazaki, Victor Chu and Masahiro Ishizuka and a Director not concurrently serving as an Executive Officer and a full-time member, Shoji Ogawa.
 All committee members satisfy requirements for independence in accordance with the Sarbanes-Oxley Act of 2002.
 This Committee is chaired by Noriaki Shimazaki.
-Noriaki Shimazaki is a Financial Expert under this Act and has comprehensive knowledge in the areas of finance and accounting.
+Noriaki Shimazaki and Masahiro Ishizuka are Financial Experts under this Act and has comprehensive knowledge in the areas of finance and accounting.

 This Committee determines the Company's policy with respect to the determination of the details of each Director and Executive Officer's compensation.
 The committee also determines the details of each Director and Executive Officer's actual compensation.
-The current members of this committee are: Nobuyuki Koga, a Director not concurrently serving as an Executive Officer, and Outside Directors Takao Kusakari and Hiroshi Kimura.
-This Committee is chaired by Nobuyuki Koga.
+The current members of this committee are: Outside Directors Kazuhiko Ishimura and Takahisa Takahara, and Koji Nagai, a Director not concurrently serving as an Executive Officer.
+This Committee is chaired by Kazuhiko Ishimura.

-The Board of Directors has broadly delegated decision-making authority for business execution to Executive Officers to ensure that they can execute business with speed and efficiency.
-Furthermore, among the matters of business delegated to the Executive Officers by resolutions adopted by the Board of Directors, certain important matters must be deliberated and decided by specific management bodies within the Company, including the Executive Management Board, the Group Integrated Risk Management Committee, and the Internal Controls Committee.
-These management bodies report to the Board of Directors on the status of their deliberations at least once every three months.
+As a Company with Three Board Committees, The Board of Directors has, to the extent permitted by laws and regulations, delegated decision-making authority for business execution to Executive Officers to ensure that they can execute the Company’s business with speed and efficiency.
+Among the matters of business delegated to the Executive Officers by resolutions adopted by the Board of Directors, certain important matters must be decided upon deliberation by specific management bodies within the Company, including the Executive Management Board, the Group Risk Management Committee, the Sustainability Committee and the Internal Controls Committee.
+The Board of Directors shall receive reports on the status of the deliberations at the Executive Management Board, etc. at least once every three months.